DataDog/hiring-engineers/answers-updated.md

 So far we've been able to collect metrics from our host Agent, Postgres database, and custom metrics as well as create custom monitors and email notifications.
 But what about monitoring application performance, infrastructure, logs, and traces?
 Datadog APM allows us to do just that for troubleshooting and optimization.

 We'll instrument the following Flask application with Python using Datadog’s APM solution.
-Create a Python file called ```my-app.py``` and insert the following code:
+Create a Pytho file called ```my-app.py``` and insert the following code:

 ```
 from flask import Flask